 Okushiri, Hokkaido - 1993 AD

-A devastating tsunami occurred along the coasts of Hokkaido, resulting from a 7.8 magnitude earthquake, 130 km off the coast, on July 12, 1993.
+A devastating tsunami occurred along the coasts of Hokkaido as a result of a 7.8 magnitude earthquake, 130 km off the coast, on July 12, 1993.
 Within minutes, the Japan Meteorological Agency issued a tsunami warning, which was broadcast by NHK in English and Japanese.
-However, it was already too late for Okushiri, a small island near the epicenter, where some waves reached 30 meters and hit within two to five minutes of the earthquake.
-Despite being surrounded by tsunami barriers, Aonae, a small village, was devastated over the next hour by 13 waves over two meters high coming from various directions.
-Of the 250 people killed as a result of the earthquake, 197 were victims of the tsunami that hit Okushiri; the waves also caused deaths along the coast of Hokkaido.
+It was already too late for Okushiri, a small island near the epicenter, where some waves reached 30 meters and hit within two to five minutes of the earthquake.
+Despite being surrounded by tsunami barriers, Aonae, a small village, was devastated over the next hour by 13 waves over two meters high coming from different directions.
+Of the 250 people killed as a result of the earthquake, 197 were victims of the tsunami that hit Okushiri.
+The waves also caused deaths along the coast of Hokkaido.

 Tsunami in Japan - Tohoku - 2011 AD

-On March 11, 2011, along the Pacific coast of Japan, a 9.0 magnitude earthquake produced a tsunami 10 meters high along the northeastern coast of Japan.
+On March 11, 2011, along the Pacific coast of Japan, a magnitude 9.0 earthquake produced a tsunami 10 meters high along the northeastern coast of Japan.
 The wave caused widespread devastation, with an official death toll of 18,550 people.
-The largest tsunami recorded in Miyako, Iwate reached a total height of 40.5 meters.
-Additionally, the wave caused several explosions at the Fukushima nuclear power plant.
+The largest tsunami recorded in Miyako, Iwate, reached a total height of 40.5 meters.
+In addition, the wave caused several explosions at the Fukushima nuclear power plant.
 Tsunami warnings were issued along the entire Pacific coast.